-- This property is managed by a third party. - Our direct and indirect interests in some of the properties held as joint venture interests are subject to preferences on distributions in favor of other partners or us.
-(5) - The date listed is the expiration date of the last renewal option available to the operating entity under the ground lease.
+- (1) This property is managed by a third party. - (2) Our direct and indirect interests in some of the properties held as joint venture interests are subject to preferences on distributions in favor of other partners or us. - (3) The date listed is the expiration date of the last renewal option available to the operating entity under the ground lease.
 In a majority of the ground leases, we have a right to purchase the lessor's interest under an option, right of first refusal or other provision.
-Unless otherwise indicated, each ground lease listed in this column covers at least 50% of its respective property.
-(3) - (4) Joint venture properties accounted for under the equity method. - Malls Executed leases for all company-owned GLA in mall stores, excluding major tenants and anchors.
-Premium Outlets and The Mills Executed leases for all company-owned GLA in mall stores, excluding major tenants and anchors.
-Premium Outlets and The Mills Executed leases for all company-owned GLA in mall stores, excluding major tenants and anchors. total center GLA) (2) - Indicates box, anchor, major or project currently under development/construction or has announced plans for development. - (7) Indicates ground lease covers less than 50% of the acreage of this property. - Indicates vacant anchor or big box space(s). - (9) Tenant has multiple locations at this center. - (10) Indicates ground lease covers outparcel only. - (11) Tenant has an existing store at this center but will move to a new location. - (12) We receive substantially all the economic benefit of the property due to a preference or advance. - (13) Property is undergoing an expansion. - 14) We own a mortgage note that encumbers Pheasant Lane Mall that entitles us to 100% of the economics of this property. - (15) Indicates anchor has announced its intent to close this location - 16) Indicates box, anchor, major or project currently under development/construction by a third party. - (17) Owned by a third party. - (18) Includes multi-family tenant on-site. - (19) GLA includes office space.
+Unless otherwise indicated, each ground lease listed in this column covers at least 50% of its respective property. - (4) Joint venture properties accounted for under the equity method. - (5) Malls Executed leases for all company-owned GLA in mall stores, excluding major tenants and anchors.
+Premium Outlets and The Mills Executed leases for all company-owned GLA (or total center GLA). - (6) Indicates box, anchor, major or project currently under development/construction or has announced plans for development. - (7) Indicates ground lease covers less than 50% of the acreage of this property. - (8) Indicates vacant anchor or big box space(s). - (9) Tenant has multiple locations at this center. - (10) Indicates ground lease covers outparcel only. - (11) Tenant has an existing store at this center but will move to a new location. - (12) We receive substantially all the economic benefit of the property due to a preference or advance. - (13) Property is undergoing an expansion. - (14) We own a mortgage note that encumbers Pheasant Lane Mall that entitles us to 100% of the economics of this property. - (15) Indicates anchor has announced its intent to close this location. - (16) Indicates box, anchor, major or project currently under development/construction by a third party. - (17) Owned by a third party. - (18) Includes multi-family tenant on-site. - (19) GLA includes office space.
 Centers with more than 20,000 square feet of office space are listed below:

-Stanford Shopping Center - 39,474 sq. ft.
-Shops at Clearfork, The - 143,275 sq. ft.
-Southdale Center - 34,636 sq. ft.
-Oxford Valley Mall - 134,921 sq. ft.
-Menlo Park Mall - 74,440 sq. ft.
-Plaza Carolina - 27,398 sq. ft.
+Auburn Mall - 85,619 sq. ft.

+Circle Centre - 129,944 sq. ft.

+Copley Place - 890,408 sq. ft.

+Domain, The - 156,240 sq. ft.

 Fashion Centre at Pentagon City, The - 169,089 sq. ft.

 Firewheel Town Center - 74,172 sq. ft.
-Copley Place - 890,408 sq. ft.
-Circle Centre - 129,944 sq. ft.
-Domain, The - 156,240 sq. ft.
-Auburn Mall - 85,619 sq. ft.